BanditTech/WingmanReloaded/docs/README.md

 ### Origins of the script

-This code is derived from [Andoesk's PoE-Wingman v1.1](https://www.ownedcore.com/forums/mmo/path-of-exile/poe-bots-programs/783680-poe-wingman-auto-flask-auto-quit-more-ahk-pixel.html), which was originally derived from [Nidark's PoE-Companion](https://github.com/nidark/Poe-Companion) and inspired by [Gurud's Beta-Autopot](https://github.com/badplayerr/beta-autopot/releases/).
+This code is derived from [**Andoesk's PoE-Wingman v1.1**](https://www.ownedcore.com/forums/mmo/path-of-exile/poe-bots-programs/783680-poe-wingman-auto-flask-auto-quit-more-ahk-pixel.html), which was originally derived from [**Nidark's PoE-Companion**](https://github.com/nidark/Poe-Companion) and inspired by [**Gurud's Beta-Autopot**](https://github.com/badplayerr/beta-autopot/releases/).

 Large portions of the code have been rewritten or refactored.
 There are countless new functions added, and many more adjustable options.
+Major improvements include the ability for the script to properly detect health while in delve darkness, and all inventory management and item parsing                                                                           functions.

 ### Documentation